Lettuce nutritional value includes a rich source of flavonoids and folate.

 It improves the taste, the digestibility and the absorption of the phytonutrient fraction.

-But do add a nutritious salad dressing, based preferably on olive or avocado oil and with no chemical preservatives, flavour-enhancers and the rest; not high in polyunsaturated fatty acids.
+But do add a nutritious salad dressing, based preferably on olive or avocado oil and with no chemical preservatives, flavour-enhancers and the rest; nor high in polyunsaturated fatty acids.

-These young lettuce plants may not look so exciting, but these photos were taken two days after the winter solstice.
+These young lettuce plants may not look so exciting but the photos were taken two days after the winter solstice.
 Temperatures are low as it's the middle of the dry season; growth is slow.

 It's a matter of regular plantings if you want sufficient lettuce nutritional value.

-Is it so absurd to think of nine different lettuce leaves in your lunch, plus a leaf of kale, baby spinach and a few peas?
-Now add a few baby tomatoes, a good dollop of homemade hummus and a couple leaves of cilantro; and a wedge of lime and you have the perfect lunch.
-Dribble some extra virgin olive oil, and a wedge of feta cheese and it's simply without equal.
-Not shown, I also enjoyed a slice of low GI bread and butter, yes, it's back, smothered with fresh natural honey from our hives, and it is heaven.
+Is it so absurd to think of nine different lettuce leaves in your lunch, plus a leaf of kale and baby spinach?
+Now add a few baby tomatoes, a good dollop of homemade hummus and a couple leaves of cilantro; include a wedge of lime and you have the perfect lunch.
+Young freshly-picked peas will add some vegetable protein.

 Now add some parsley pesto and you have a delicious, wholesome meal.